 In addition, startups that meet the following criteria each year may be eligible to offset payroll tax liability up to $250,000 annually for up to five years.

-It must have less than $5 million in gross receipts in the current tax year.
+- Must have less than $5 million in gross receipts in the credit year.

-It must not have gross receipts from more than five years before the current tax year.
+- Must not have gross receipts or interest income from more than five years before the current tax year.

-If your business is eligible for the R&D tax credit for startups, you can use the money spent on certain research and development expenses to offset the amount of payroll tax you pay.
-R&D tax credit qualified research expenses (QREs) include:
+If you’re eligible for the R&D tax credit for startups, you can use the money spent on certain research and development expenses to offset your tax liability, if any, or your payroll tax liability.
+R&D tax credit qualified research expenditures (QREs) include:

-The cost of leasing computers used for R&D activities.
+- The cost of leasing computers used for R&D activities.
 These costs can include cloud storage fees for AWS, Azure, or Google Cloud, for example.